LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 ## Layout Overview

 The template now uses a three-column layout, mirroring the Events List Page.
-A random ad image occupies a narrow **left** column and stays visible while scrolling.
+A random ad image occupies a narrow **right** column and stays visible while scrolling.
 The sticky class is applied directly to this `<aside>` so it scrolls independently.
 The wrapper column stretches to match the main content height so the sticky ad behaves properly.
-The event details sidebar appears on the right with the main content in the center.
+The event details sidebar now appears on the left with the main content in the center.

 ## Current User Context Helper